Where to Eat on the Yorkshire Coast

 The Magpie Café

-Needing very little introduction, for many, a trip to Whitby isn’t complete without popping into the renowned and award-winning Magpie Café for fish and chips.
-In a distinctive black and white building which overlooks the harbour, and serving some of the finest takeaway fish and chips, you’ll also find an extensive menu in the restaurant with a good wine list to accompany too.
+No trip to Whitby is complete without a visit to The Magpie, an award-winning staple in the town.
+Housed in a distinctive black and white building which overlooks the harbour, and serving some of the finest takeaway fish and chips, you’ll also find an extensive menu in the restaurant with a good wine list to accompany too.

 14 Pier Road, Whitby YO21 3PU